-Pumpkin Oat Muffins are a guiltless and delicious Fall treat.
+Pumpkin Oat Muffins are a healthy, nutritious, and delicious Fall treat.

 When it comes to baking healthier treats, my number one critic is Mr. HoneyWhatsCooking.
 I mean this guy seriously likes nothing healthy which makes my job much more difficult.